 My personal favorite trampoline parks are Big Air, which has a ninja course, climbing walls, and a ropes course, and DEFY.
 Other great local choices are the Big Air Spartanburg, Sky Zone Greenville, and Urban Air.

 This can either involve an actual bike with an older kid or the parent walking next to their child riding a bike.
-Go around the block a couple times and talk with your child or go on the Swamp Rabbit Trail (or other places) together.
+Go around the block a couple of times and talk with your child or go on the Swamp Rabbit Trail (or other places) together.
 It’s exercise and bonding.

 Fly through the air